PicNet/Centazio/src/readme.md

 - set up testing pipeline (agent is ready)
 - careful testing of date handling
 - sqlite (self hosted), postgres
+- entity creation / update should be closely controlled.
+Some fields (like DateCreated) should not be updateable and others (like DateUpdated) should not be set when creating.
+Use factory methods, etc to control this.

 - CLI: